bitmakerlabs/wdi-october-2017/16-routing-and-controllers/README.md

 end
 ```

-The controller finds the product and renders and returns the view.
+The show method finds the product and then renders and returns the view.

 ## Static Segments